Skip to Main Content

 • Graduation and/or DPD completion requirements.
 To complete the 120 credit hour DPD/Nutrition Program, earn the B.S. degree, and obtain a Verification Statement, the student must complete all program courses with a grade of C or higher in each class and an overall GPA of 2.0 or higher.

 • Verification statements.
 To receive the DPD Verification Statement, students must meet the graduation/DPD completion requirements above AND achieve all ACEND-required knowledge requirements (KRDNs).
 The KRDNs are listed in the associated DPD classes where they are met.
-Six original verification statements are mailed to program graduates approximately four weeks after graduation.
-Verification statements may also be sent electronically with a verified digital signature from the program director.
+Students elect to receive their verification statement through email or postal mail.
+If email is chosen, one original verification statement with a verified digital signature from the program director is emailed to both the student’s chosen personal email address and their UNF email address.
+If postal mail is chosen, six original verification statements are mailed to program graduates approximately four weeks after graduation.

 • Policy on Progression in the DPD/Nutrition Program.
 A grade lower than “C” in any other required nutrition program courses will prevent progression in the course sequence until the course is taken over and a grade of “C” or better is earned.
 This could delay graduation by one year or longer.